Nobody ever says, “I want to be a pool guy when I grow up.”

 River Pools and Spas was by no means immune to this pain.
 In fact, by January of 2009, the company was staring bankruptcy square in the face.

 But, as is often the case with trials and tribulation, this incredibly hard period proved to be a godsend for the company.
-Specifically, because of the market they made two major decisions:
+Because of the market they made two major decisions:

 - They would stop focusing on retail and start focusing entirely on being the best fiberglass pool builders in the world.